As we get past 45 there is a greater awareness that health is the whole picture of physical, social, mental, and financial

 According to Worthington, editor-in-chief of Healthy Aging Magazine and executive director of Healthy Aging, “We saw a need to draw attention to the myths of aging, to shout out ‘Hey, it’s not too late to take control of your health, it’s never too late to get started on something new.’
-Why not think about the positive aspects of aging instead of the stereotypes and the negative aspects?”
+Why not think about the positive aspects of aging instead of the stereotypes, why not re-define yourself ?”

 This is powerful in the pursuit of a positive lifestyle